 Also known as Kumarakom Boat Race, Sree Narayana Jayanthi Vallam Kali is one of the popular boat races of Kerala held on the placid waters of Vembanad Lake in September every year during Onam festival.
 The boat race is conducted to celebrate the arrival of Sri Narayana Guru, who visited Kumarakom in 1903 CE to consecrate the idol of Sri Subrahmanya Swami at the Kumara Mangalam Temple.

 Prior to the commencement of boat race, there is a grand procession of boats carrying a portrait of Sri Narayana Guru from Kumara Mangalam Temple to Kottathodu, the venue of the boat race.
 Hundreds of oarsmen in many kinds of boats like the Chundan, the Iruttukuthi, the Churulan and the Veppu take part in this race.
 Though all types of snake boats participate in this race, the importance is given to Iruttukuthi and the successful Iruttukuthi wins the Sri Narayana Ever Rolling Trophy.
-Besides this, Kumarakom is also the most famous Kerala Backwaters destination for traditional houseboat rides and it is among the most popular places to visit in Kerala.
+Besides this, Kumarakom is also the most famous Kerala Backwaters destination for traditional houseboat rides and it is among the most popular best places to visit in Kerala.

 Venue & Date: Date to be announced